 I’ve been an Emacs user for about 15 years, and for the most part I use Emacs for org-mode and python development.
 I’ve happily used Jorgen Schäfer’s elpy as the core of my python development workflow for the last 5 years or so, and I’ve been happy with it.
+Unfortunately the current maintainer, Gaby Launay, hasn’t had time to work on elpy for over a year now.
+In one sense this doesn’t matter: elpy is pretty stable; it’s open source so it can’t just disappear on me; and I feel comfortable making minor changes myself.

 I started a new job recently and took the opportunity to install a new version of Emacs.
 Emacs 29 includes tree-sitter and built-in eglot support, which I’ll write about some other time.
+In this post, I just want to document how I compiled Emacs on an M2 macos device.

 Other than the very fabric of society being torn apart, and other than the silver lining of getting to spend so much time with my wife and 2 year old daughter, the big theme of 2020 for me personally was Emacs.